 You should call the hospital if:

-Your child starts bleeding from where the catheter was inserted.
+- Your child starts bleeding from the groin site.
 Apply firm pressure to the area for 5 to 10 minutes.
-If the bleeding does not stop, call 999 for an ambulance.
+If the bleeding does not stop, call 999 for an ambulance

 Please note this is a generic GOSH information sheet.
 If you have specific questions about how this relates to your child, please ask your doctor.
 Please note this information may not necessarily reflect treatment at other hospitals.